 After completing her undergraduate studies in at the Sorbonne Nouvelle University (Paris, France), Marine graduated from the University of Glasgow with a Master’s degree (MLitt) in Modernities in 2016.
 She is now a PhD researcher at Cardiff University, where she works on Angela Carter, thing theory, and materialism.
 She coordinated TLW’s collaboration with Northlight Heritage.
 She is also interested in all things digital communication, and reviews theatre for the website Plays to See.

-Sarah is currently studying for an MLitt in American Studies at the University of Glasgow.
-She completed her undergraduate degree in History and English Literature at the University of Edinburgh, and is starting a PhD in History at Edinburgh in September 2018.
+Sarah is a first year History PhD student at the University of Edinburgh.
 Her research interests lie primarily in late twentieth century American political and cultural history, as well as the ways in which literature can be used to enrich the study of these subjects.
 She completed her MA in English and History at Edinburgh and an MLitt in American Studies at the University of Glasgow.
 Alongside blogging for TLW, she has also written for the Oxford Culture Review, Project Myopia and Pubs and Publications.

 Kari holds a Masters degree (MSc) in US Literature from the University of Edinburgh, having previously completed her undergraduate in Classical Civilisation and English Literature at Glasgow University.
 She has returned to Glasgow to undertake a PhD in American Studies.
 Her research interests include F. Scott Fitzgerald, the role of alcohol and waste in his writing, and the Hollywood novel genre, the latter of which is the focus of her doctoral research.